Last updated May 12, 2019

 It is possible to submit a phased application, whereby you are provided with subsequent data, as and when it becomes available (e.g. health outcome data, biochemistry data, genetic data) for further phases of your research project.
 The initial application should clearly outline the reason for requesting these data, so that the project can be approved with the release of these future data in mind.
 You can submit a request for these data-fields, which will be linked to your original research project, via the usual application process.

-- £250 + VAT (where applicable) payable upon submission of a preliminary application.
+- £250 + VAT (where applicable) payable upon submission of an application.

 - £1,500 + VAT (where applicable) per application that requires access to data only.